google/VoltAir/doc/src/main/Main.md

 ## <a name="19"></a> How did you integrate Box2D / LiquidFun?

 Box2D and LiquidFun form the backbone of our game's physics.
 Each actor can have a physics body, which translates to a Box2D rigid body with fixtures.
 We have synchronization phases before and after stepping the Box2D world to keep things in lock-step.
 The same is true for LiquidFun.
 Particles are owned by emitters, and are synchronized at discrete points.
+For more information, see our wrapper [Body][], [Joints][], and [Particle][] wrapper classes.

 To visualize these physics shapes, actors have associated graphics.
 These graphics, which can be anything from simple sprites to terrain pieces rendered using our terrain shader, are synchronized to their physics bodies by their actors during the synchronization phase.
 Particles on the otherhand are rendered all together using a single shader effect (with multiple passes).

 **************************************************

 ## <a name="20"></a> How could I use the different particle types in LiquidFun and what other additional features could I add to VoltAir?

 VoltAir only uses normal fluid particles.
 However, LiquidFun also supports rigid, elastic, powder, spring, tensile, and wall particles.
 Different ways to interact with the environment could  come from experimenting with these different particle types.
+See the [LiquidFun documentation][LiquidFun] for more information on how to use them.

-Exciting gameplay could emerge from making magnetic actors that repel instead of attract.
+Exciting gameplay could also emerge from making magnetic actors that repel instead of attract.
 Or, instead of magnetism powers, give the robot a water powered jetpack to zoom around the level!

 Consider adding a second player to the single player campaign.
 Alternatively, give multiple players control of different parts of the robot and work together to finish the game!

+Try scripting and adding new [Actor][] types and throwing them into the levels.

+The possibilities for this type of platformer are nearly endless!

 **************************************************

 ## <a name="21"></a> Where is the level editor?

 Our level editor was developed in Java and represents a separate, incompatible runtime.

 As a result, we chose not to release it because of the added additional complexity to the open-source project (i.e. we could not provide a high enough standard to release and support it).

 **************************************************

-## <a name="22"></a> Why aren't use using Play Games Services C++ SDK?
+## <a name="22"></a> Why aren't you using the Play Games Services C++ SDK?

 Google Play Games Native SDK can be found [here][GPGS_SDK].

 The API was not released in time for us to integrate it into VoltAir.
 Additionally, while in beta, the C++ SDK did not support cloud save.

-We decided to integrate Play Games Services and Analytics natively through our own custom JNI wrapper.
+Instead, we decided to integrate Play Games Services and Analytics natively through our own custom JNI wrapper.
+Take a look at the code in [AndroidActivity][] and [SelfDetachingJNIEnv][] for examples and reusable boilerplate code of wrapping functionality that exists in Java and using it natively.

 **************************************************

 ## <a name="23"></a> What's the deal with the sound files in the open source code?

 Some of the sound files released in production are individually licensed to Google and could not be made open source.
 We replaced these sound effects with placeholder sounds in the open source code.

 **************************************************

 ## <a name="24"></a> What workarounds did you need to implement?

-In the process of implementing VoltAir on top of the QtQuick framework, we discovered a series of unrelated issues to that needed to be worked around in order to make it viable as a game platform.
+In the process of implementing VoltAir on top of the QtQuick framework, we discovered a series of unrelated issues that needed to be worked around in order to make it viable as a game platform.

-We list gere some of the workarounds or issues we found interesting and hope they individually can be extracted for some value:
+We list here some of the workarounds or issues we found interesting and hope they individually can be extracted for some value:
   * **Lack of support for controller events with device ids and axis values**